vvswps/tweecraper/readme.md

 tweecraper - Copy tweet links of the specified keywords from specified accounts from Twitter

-It makes use of selenium
+It makes use of selenium.

 The requirements are:
     1. Selenium
     2. Webdriver for your respected browser(Firefox has been used in this example)
-    3. pyperclip - for quick access to the clipboard Tutorials for installations are avaliable on google
+    3. pyperclip - for quick access to the clipboard

 Make sure to keep all files in same place